Kingdom of Kongo: Marketplace

-A major cornerstone of the economic and social center of the people of the Kongo was situated in the market (nzandu).
+A major cornerstone of the economic and social centre of the people of the Kongo was situated in the market (nzandu).
 This was an area that was reserved for peace and commerce; the chief authority ensured security here by placing the area in neutral territory that was defended against possible attack.
-They also provided the freedom to trade as well as the implementation of price standardizations.
-Areas set aside for the display of merchandise (mbangu) were separated by type, such as an area for blacksmithing equipment, one for slaves, etc. Besides being a commercial center, it was also a place where political and matrimonial negotiations were carried out, a place for the dissemination of news, an execution area for criminals and where rituals of sorcerers were made.
+They also provided the freedom to trade as well as the implementation of price standardisations.
+Areas set aside for the display of merchandise (mbangu) were separated by type, such as an area for blacksmithing equipment, one for slaves, etc. Besides being a commercial centre, it was also a place where political and matrimonial negotiations were carried out, a place for the dissemination of news, an execution area for criminals and where rituals of sorcerers were made.

-The connections of these marketplaces were linked by several roads (rich caravans had armed protection from bandits (mpanzulungu) who raided travellers in the late 15th century).
-These routes were maintained by a compulsory labor force through a collection of tolls to ensure revenue for the capital.
+The connections of these marketplaces were linked by several roads (rich caravans had armed protection from bandits (mpanzulungu), who raided travellers in the late 15th century).
+These routes were maintained by a compulsory labour force through a collection of tolls to ensure revenue for the capital.
 Communication and transport were key to commerce.
 There existed 'royal routes' where trails wider than an ordinary path were built and maintained, with trails cleared to ensure access; where a river needed to be crossed, a two-meter wide vine bridge was created, the maintenance of which were responsible by a system of regional authority.